teogoulas/automatic-differentiation/README.md

     1. `-c`/ `--custom`: If this flag is present the custom trained functions will be loaded for evaluation.
     Note that `python3 main.py train` command should have already executed, or else the test process will be terminated with an error message.
 At any other case the pre-trained functions will be used.

+* `python3 main.py evaluate`: Plots confusion matrix for either user-trained or pre-trained functions Just one argument is defined for the `test` command:
+    1. `-c`/ `--custom`: If this flag is present confusion matrix for the custom trained functions will be plotted.
+    Note that `python3 main.py train` command should have already executed, or else the test process will be terminated with an error message.
+At any other case confusion matrix for the pre-trained functions will be plotted.

 Additionally the `--help` / `-h` option can always be used as a command option.
 Calling `python3 main.py --help` outputs